 Note: If there are figures, pictures, or photographs, each of them must be uploaded as separate files.

 Required information and titles to be included in the cover letter, title page and main text can be viewed in the templates.
 The templates can be downloaded and used directly.
 Submission files prepared by authors who do not want to use templates must include this information and titles.

 SECTIONS THAT SHOULD BE USED ACCORDING TO THE TYPE OF ARTICLE

-TITLE (English and Turkish), SHORT TITLE, ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, MATERIAL AND METHODS, RESULTS, DISCUSSION, CONCLUSION, REFERENCES
+TITLE (English and Turkish), SHORT TITLE (not exceeding 40 characters), ABSTRACT (English and Turkish), Keywords (English and Turkish), INTRODUCTION, MATERIAL AND METHODS, RESULTS, DISCUSSION, CONCLUSION, REFERENCES

 ABSTRACT should be structured as "Aim, Material and Methods, Results, Conclusion".